-We design and conduct clinical research in the following fields:
+We conduct clinical research in the following fields:

 Rare and ultra-rare (i.e.,orphan) diseases